yairm210/Unciv/Uniques.md

 "Can attack submarines"

-"Can carry 2 aircraft"
+"Can carry [amount] [unitFilter] units" - only Air & Missile units can be carried

+"Can carry [amount] extra [unitFilter] units" - only Air & Missile units can be carried

 "Invisible to others"

 "Can only attack water"

-"Gold cost of upgrading [unitFilter] units reduced by [amount]%"

 "Not displayed as an available construction without [resourceName/buildingName]"